 The AGC performs digital signal estimation at the output of the first decimation stage (DEC1) as well as the DVGA output that follows the last decimation stage (DEC3).
-The rms power of the I and Q signal is estimated by the equation
+The rms power of the I and Q signal is estimated by the equation the DVGA allows the AGC to minimize the effects of the 16-bit truncation poise.

-$$Xest[n] = Abs(I[n]) + Abs(Q[n])$$ (7)
+$$Xest[n] = Abs(I[n] + Abs(Q[n])$$ (7)

 Signal estimation after the first decimation stage allows the AGC to cope with out-of-band interferers and in-band signals that could otherwise overload the ADC.
-Signal estimation after the DVGA allows the AGC to minimize the effects of the 16-bit truncation noise.
+Signal estimation after

 When the estimated signal level falls within the range of the AGC, the AGC loop adjusts the VGA (or DVGA) attenuation setting so that the estimated signal level is equal to the programmed level specified in the AGCR field.
 The absolute signal strength can be determined from the contents of the ATTN and RSSI field that is available in the SSI data frame when properly configured.
 Within this AGC tracking range, the 6-bit value in the RSSI field remains constant while the 8-bit ATTN field varies according to the VGA/DVGA setting.
-Note that the ATTN value is based on the 8 MSB contained in the AGCG field of Registers 0x03 and 0x04.
+Note that the ATTN value is based on the 8 MSB contained in the AGCG field of Register 0x03 and Register 0x04.

 A description of the AGC control algorithm and the user adjustable parameters follows.
-First, consider the case in which the in-band target signal is bigger than all out-of-band interferers and the DVGA is disabled.
-With the DVGA disabled, a control loop based only on the target signal power measured after DEC1 is used to control the VGA gain, and the target signal will be tracked to the programmed reference level.
+First, consider the case where the in-band target signal is bigger than all out-of-band interferers and the DVGA is disabled.
+With the DVGA disabled, a control loop based only on the target signal power measured after DEC1 is used to control the VGA gain, and the target signal is tracked to the programmed reference level.
 If the signal is too large, the attenuation is increased with a proportionality constant determined by the AGCA setting.
 Large AGCA values result in large gain changes, thus rapid tracking of changes in signal strength.
-If the target signal is too small relative to the reference level, the attenuation is reduced; but now the proportionality constant is determined by both the AGCA and AGCD settings.
+If the target signal is too small relative to the reference level, the attenuation is reduced; however, now the proportionality constant is determined by both the AGCA and AGCD settings.
 The AGCD value is effectively subtracted from AGCA, so a large AGCD results in smaller gain changes and thus slower tracking of fading signals.

 The 4-bit code in the AGCA field sets the raw bandwidth of the AGC loop.
-With AGCA = 0, the AGC loop bandwidth is at its minimum of 50 Hz, assuming $f{CLK}=18$ MHz.
+With AGCA = 0, the AGC loop bandwidth is at its minimum of 50 Hz, assuming $f{\rm CLK}=18$ MHz.
 Each increment of AGCA increases the loop bandwidth by a factor of $\sqrt{2}$; thus the maximum bandwidth is 9 kHz.
-A general expression for the attack bandwidth is and the corresponding attack time is assuming that the loop dynamics are essentially those of a single-pole system.
+A general expression for the attack bandwidth is

-$$BW_A = 50 \times (f{CLK}/18 \ MHz) \times 2^{(AGCA/2)} Hz$$ (8)
+$$BW_A = 50 \times (f{CLK}/18 \text{ MHz}) \times 2^{(AGCA/2)} \text{ Hz}$$ (8)